Adelzm/travel_app/README.md

 This project is based on the following tutorial: https://www.youtube.com/watch?v=x4DydJKVvQk&list=PL3nPgdhXQtHfZwILWnQ3aDy_VdBtyZq-cP

-Covered Content For This App Tut
+Covered Content For This App Tutorial

 1. Custom Carousel Slider
 2. TabBar and TabBarView